-Index funds do not have active managers; otherwise, professional investors who trim and adjust portfolios for performance optimisation.
+Index funds do not have active managers; otherwise, professional investors who trim and adjust portfolios for performance optimization.
 Index funds instead only have management in the sense of investments being added or removed.
 Which puts you essentially into the hands of the larger index and its overall performance.

 No Room for Aggressive Growth ✖️

 With safety comes less room for opportunity.
 Index funds are built to match the performance of the wider financial index, but not to outperform the index.
-Which means exceptional growth outside of the market itself is not possible.
+This means exceptional growth outside of the market itself is not possible.
 You have to settle with the average growth of the index.

 No Individual Choice On Underlying Investments ✖️

-Over-Specialisation of Certain Index Funds ✖️
+Over-specialization of Certain Index Funds ✖️

 Choosing the Best Index Funds & Fund Managers